coleifer/peewee/docs/peewee/api.rst

     :param sq: :py:class:`SelectQuery` instance
     :param subqueries: one or more :py:class:`SelectQuery` instances to prefetch for ``sq``.
 You can also pass models, but they will be converted into SelectQueries.
+If you wish to specify a particular model to join against, you can pass a 2-tuple of ``(query_or_model, join_model)``.

     :rtype: :py:class:`SelectQuery` with related instances pre-populated